LienaPuey/axa_test_lienapuey/README.md

 In order to **sign up** in the app you need to take one **email** from the clients' API.

-If you sign up with a user email you will be redirected to a user interface and you will be able to access to user's information in two different ways.
+If you sign up with a user email you will be redirected to a user interface and you will be able to access the user's information in two different ways. **You will need to use the client's API to access this information.**

-If you sign up with an admin email you will be redirected to an admin interface and you will be able to access to admin's and user's information and their policies.
+If you sign up with an admin email you will be redirected to an admin interface and you will be able to access the admin's and user's information and their policies. **You will need to use both clients' and policies' APIs to access this information.**

 ## Requirements not met